Cultural impact of Mariah Carey: Influence

 Stevie Wonder, one of Carey's own influences, noted that "when people talk about the great influential singers, they talk about Aretha, Whitney and Mariah.
 That's a testament to [Carey's] talent and her range is that amazing".
 Singer Ariana Grande has cited Carey as one of her biggest inspirations, noting that her sound "was so influenced by [Carey] and the 1990s pop sound".
 On their 2024 collaboration "Yes, And", Grande cited Carey as "queen of [her] heart and lifelong inspiration".
 Beyoncé also credited Carey as the reason she wanted to "go pro", citing Carey's runs on "Vision of Love" as the catalyst.
-Christina Aguilera has also cited Carey as a vocal influence throughout her career, citing that she listened to Carey's debut album on repeat in the making of her 2002 album Stripped.
+Christina Aguilera cited Carey as a vocal influence throughout her career, citing that she listened to Carey's debut album on repeat in the making of her 2002 album Stripped.
 Aguilera's ballad "I Will Be" was also heavily inspired by Carey's "Vanishing".
+Rihanna simiarily named Carey as a major influence on her music, saying that she would mimick everything Mariah did, and cited "Vision of Love" inspired her to pursue a career in music.